cguth7/cguth7.github.io/_posts/2021-02-03-poker-background.md

 ---

 # Background -- Poker Background
 A number of games have been used as artificial intelligence research domains including chess, checkers, Go, and poker, but poker is unique amongst these games because of its key element of imperfect information.
-In poker, this is the inability to see one’s opponent’s hole cards.
+In poker, this is the to see one’s opponent’s hole cards.

 Additionally, poker is an exciting domain because it has chance events, it has simple rules yet complex strategy, and it's frequently and competitively played around the world by human players with a variety of skill levels.